 Everyone likes free money.
 And it turns out that people really like free crypto.
 That’s what “airdrops” are all about.
 An airdrop is when a cryptocurrency protocol “gifts” people free crypto to kickstart a new market or to reward early adopters.

 After witnessing the free money issued to early users of platforms like Uniswap, some traders use novel platforms that haven’t yet issued tokens with the sole purpose of becoming eligible for a potential airdrop.
 But what’s the purpose of an airdrop?
 Are they safe?
-And is there any way to work out which platform is going to airdrop crypto next?Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+And is there any way to work out which platform is going to airdrop crypto next?Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 How an airdrop works